The Thinkosphere

 My number one childhood trauma, developed out this void.
 I was devoid of human interaction, in “real life”.

-The Serbs I was, with I could tell, also knew true pain.
+The Serbs I was with, I could tell, also knew true pain.
 And their company, I like to say, taught me the value of “brotherhood”.

 One of my favorite things to say about my boys out there is that, “it’s not a company, it’s a brotherhood”.